New Feature: Screen Recording With System Sounds In Chrome

 The new option shows up in the the following scenarios:

-• On Windows, when recording a Chrome Tab (only the sounds in that particular tab will be captured)
+• tab audio: On Chrome on Windows, macOS, ChromeOS and Linux when choosing to share a Chrome Tab (only the sounds in that particular tab will be captured)

-If one chooses not to share their audio, the recorder will work as it did until now: the screen will be recorded together with (just) the audio from the user's microphone.
+If one chooses not to share their system/tab audio, the recorder will work as it did until now: the screen will be recorded together with (just) the audio from the user's microphone.

 Known Limitations

-• At the time of writing, on Chrome for macOS and Linux it is only possible to share your audio when choosing to capture a Chrome tab.
-You can not share the system sounds when recording the entire screen.
+• At the time of writing, only Chrome on Windows and ChromeOS supports capturing the system sounds when recording the entire screen.